 Some customers choose not to respond to Brand Managers.
 This can happen for a number of valid reasons and does not mean that the reviewer is not a genuine customer.
 However, a well-written response shows that you are proactive in finding a solution.
 In many cases, a good response to a negative review promotes consumer trust more than positive reviews and is great for your brand's image.

-Please also be aware that due to the number of requests we get each day, we are unable to reply to content flagged by reviewers or Brand Managers that are yet to sign up to our Brand Management platform.
+Please also be aware that due to the number of requests we get each day, we are unable to reply to content flagged by Brand Managers that are yet to sign up to our Brand Management platform.